mdeggies/blog/source/_posts/2016-03-02-integrating-jekyll-with-gh-pages.markdown

 - rake deploy
 - rake preview

 # And that's how it's done

-As always, don't forget to git add .&& git commit -m "updating site.." && git push -u origin master to save your changes on yourusername.github.io/blog!
+As always, don't forget to git add .&& git commit -m "updating site.." && git push -u origin master to save your changes and make them visible at yourusername.github.io/blog

 If you have any questions, feel free to hit me up at mdeggies@gmail.com, or message me on twitter.
-Have fun exploring Octopress and Jekyll!!